 But, remember, the more detail you put in your purchase orders the better.
 Upon acceptance by the seller, purchase orders become legally binding agreements, so detail is vital.
 Don’t get caught fumbling in the dark; be clear and concise in your dealings.

 In short, no. It is the seller of goods and that creates an invoice.
 This document is a request or confirmation of payment in relation to the initial purchase.
 It is more concerned with the closing stages of the transaction.

 Invoices will contain details of payment, such as whether it is to be by cash or direct debit and the due date.
 They will also usually contain the purchase order number so that both documents correspond.
 However, the details of the purchase order mentioned above are not included on the invoice.

-Why are purchase orders important?
+Chapter 2: Why are purchase orders important?